Browse Public Designs

 Intended Learning Outcomes:

-- Deconstructing archaeological theory, as applied to specific contexts
+- Applying theoretical perspectives to specific contexts

 - Reanalyzing contexts through new theoretical frameworks